Coulsel History, Family Crest & Coats of Arms

 More information is included under the topic Early Coulsel Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Coulsel family to Ireland
+Migration of the Coulsel family

 Amongst the settlers in North America with this distinguished name Coulsel were John Coleshell settled in Virginia in 1660; Anne and William Cowlishaw sailed to Salem, Massachusetts in 1630.